waynegraham/ivanhoe-light/readme.md

 }
 ```

-The first line checks to see if the request is a POST (from a form),
+There is a lot going on here.
+The first line checks to see if the request is a POST (from a form).
-then checks to ensure that the `name`, `email`, and `move` were passed.
+If the request is made through a form, it then checks to ensure that the `name`, `email`, and `move`
+ were passed (and yes, there are ways to submit a form without a web
+browser, so you need to check it on the server too).
+If there's an
+error, the script will generate an error message for the user.

-If everything checks out, we create a prepared SQL statement to insert
+If everything checks out, we need to get the data in to the database.
-the data (to avoid hackers deleting all the data).
-The statement is
-built up using the variable passed in the form, but scrubbing the
+For this, we use a language called SQL, and to ensure there aren't any
+shenanigans from crafty web users, we add the data as a [prepared
+statment][preparedstatement].
+Within this statement, we do some further scrubbing of the
-strings of HTML code, and properly escaping any special characters
+strings to take out any HTML code, and properly escaping any special characters
 (including statements to delete data).
-If you allow users to add
+But why?
+If you allow users to
-JavaScript (or other languages), you open yourself up to many types of
+upload HTML (which includes JavaAcript), you open yourself up to many types of
 <a href="http://en.wikipedia.org/wiki/Cross-site_scripting">XSS attacks</a>.
+Trust me, you don't want that, so we scrub everything that goes in to
+the database.

 ## Displaying Moves
-We can now submit data and save it, but we need to do something to
+We can now submit data and save it in the database, but there's no
-actually view all the data that's there.
-We now need to write some more
-code to retrieve all the moves in the database and display them.
-Under
-the form processing section, add this:
+actual data on the screen.
+We need to tell PHP to go and get all the
+data and then actually display it on the screen.
+We'll take care of retrieving the data first, then tell the script how to present the information to the end user.
+After the block of code that processes the form data, add the following:

 ```php
 $sql = "SELECT * FROM moves ORDER BY `id` DESC LIMIT 10";
 $moves = mysqli_query($connection, $sql);
 ```

+This bit of code creates an SQL statement that selects all of the fields
+from the last 10 records added to the moves table, then stores the
+results in an associative array named `$moves`.

+We want these to display before the form is listed to make users scroll
-Now to display them, before the `form` element, add this:
+past the moves.
+So, before the `form` element on the page, add this:

 ```php
 <div id="moves">